abinit/abinit/doc/tutorial/gwr1.md

 ### Extracting useful info from the GWR log file

-This section discusses some shell tricks that are useful to understand the resources required by your calculation.
+This section discusses some shell commands that are useful to understand the resources required by your GWR calculation.

 To extract the memory allocated for the most memory demanding arrays, use: